kevinctofel/week11/README.md

 Continue to practice with what we have learned so far and build more functionality (or re-factor) the code to learn more.

-Have a fun, safe and healthy summer!
+Have a fun and safe summer!